nathanlegroux/Simple-Content-Publishing-Instagram-PHP/README.md

 // SAVE THIS FILE AS "config.php"

 // Tutorial:

 // 1: Convert your instagram personal account to an instagram buisness account.
+// if you need help look this : https://help.instagram.com/502981923235522

 // 2: Create a facebook page, go to settings -> Instagram -> and link your buisness account.